ngtban/wavenet_de_data_prep/README.md

 3. Converting the matches into a `csv` file following the LSJ format for training.
 4. Putting everything into a single place so that with a single invocation we can generate the `csv` file needed for training.

+If you still want to check out the finished `mix` tasks then please follow the instructions for setting up the repository and running those task in the sections below.

 ## Getting the project up and running
 Should you wish to try out the code in this repo, please follow the instructions in the sections below: